 The early signs of mouth and throat cancers are similar.
 They include a chronic sore throat, trouble swallowing, troubled or noisy breathing, pain in the ear, a feeling that the throat is obstructed, and a change of voice or difficulty speaking.
-As mentioned earlier, these symptoms are often misdiagnosed for more common, non-cancer ailments.
+As mentioned earlier, these head and neck cancer symptoms are often misdiagnosed for more common, non-cancer ailments.

 Symptoms of mouth cancer may also include a lump on the lip or in the mouth, sores that won’t heal, swelling of the jaw, or difficulty chewing and swallowing.
 Onset of this cancer may be preceded by leukoplakia, a condition marked by a white patch inside the mouth or throat, or erythroplakia, a similar condition marked with red, raised patches.
 Tobacco and alcohol abuses are known to cause both conditions.
 While neither leads to cancer 100% of the time, there is sufficient correlation between these conditions and cancer to warrant an examination for pre-cancerous cells should leukoplakia or erythroplakia be detected.

-You should consult a physician if you are concerned about any of these symptoms, and particularly if you detect a persistent lump on the lip, in the mouth or throat.
+You should consult a physician if you are concerned about any head and neck cancer symptoms, and particularly if you detect a persistent lump on the lip, in the mouth or throat.
 A biopsy or other diagnostic tests are often required to determine whether a lump is benign or malignant.
 The nature of the lump is one factor in determining an appropriate course of action.